 The Japanese Meteorological Agency runs operational forecasts using the Meteorological Research Institute Community Ocean Model (MRI.COM) (Tsujino et al., 2010).
-As with the previous models, this too is implemented in Fortran with MPI and thus only runs on CPU.
+As with the previous models, this is also implemented in Fortran with MPI and thus only runs on CPU.

-For regional (as opposed to global) forecasts, the Rutgers Regional Ocean Modeling System (ROMS) (Shchepetkin and McWilliams, 2023) is used by centers worldwide including the Japan Fisheries Research and Education Agency, the Australian Bureau of Meteorology and the Irish Marine Institute.
-ROMS too is a Fortran code parallelised using either MPI or OpenMP (but not both combined) and thus is restricted to CPU execution.
-Although various projects have ported the code to different architectures (including the Sunway architecture for China's Tianhe machine, Liu et al., 2019), these are all standalone pieces of work that have not made it back into the main code base.
+For regional (as opposed to global) forecasts, the Rutgers Regional Ocean Modeling System (ROMS) (Shchepetkin and McWilliams, 2003) is used by centres worldwide, including the Japan Fisheries Research and Education Agency, the Australian Bureau of Meteorology, and the Irish Marine Institute.
+ROMS is also a Fortran code parallelised using either MPI or OpenMP (but not both combined) and is thus restricted to CPU execution.
+Although various projects have ported the code to different architectures (including the Sunway architecture for China's Tianhe machine; Liu et al., 2019), these are all standalone pieces of work that have not made it back into the main code base.